History Graduate Student Organization

 Section 2.
 For the week prior to the holding of elections, nominations shall be accepted for officer positions.
 All members of this organization shall be eligible, and nominations must be submitted in writing to a current member of the Executive Committee.
 Self-nominations shall be accepted.
 Members are not eligible for candidacy in more than one position.
 Any member nominated for multiple positions shall be consulted by the Executive Committee prior to elections in order to determine their preference for a particular position.

 Section 3.
-Elections shall be held over a two day period at a date set by the Executive Committee.
-One ballot shall be distributed by the Secretary to each member, and must be returned by the close of the Department of History on the second day of voting in order to be counted.
+Elections shall be held over a one week period.
+Elections will open on Monday.
+One ballot shall be distributed by the Communications Officer to each member, and must be returned by the close of the Department of History on the second day of voting in order to be counted.
 Those nominated members receiving the most votes for a specific position shall be declared the winner.
 In the event of a tie, the winner shall be determined by the flip of a coin, preferably a quarter.

 Article IV: Removal & Succession